camillebrisman/final-project/README.md

 ## Additional Notes
 - Program should be run in full HD resolution (1920 x 1080)
 - Do not remove or modify images* in the "background" folder
-- When the program is run, images in the "tops", "shoes", and "bottoms" folders will be saved as .jpgs so that the item of clothing has a border and is not displayed directly onto the background.
+- When the program is run, images in the "tops", "bottoms", and "shoes" folders will be saved as .jpgs so that the item of clothing has a border and is not displayed directly onto the background.